-The government has cut funding to Warrington Borough Council by £92million since 2010.
-And by 2020 we will have to save at least another £41million.
+The government has cut funding to Warrington Borough Council by £137 million since 2010.
+And by 2020 we will have to save at least another £22 million.
 At the same time, demand on services is growing as people live longer and the borough’s population continues to grow.

 We want to protect services for vulnerable people, such as social care for children and adults, whilst also doing our best to maintain other services such as waste and recycling collection, street cleaning and roads maintenance.

 By law, we are required to set a balanced budget at the start of every financial year (April to March).
-However in 2017, we set a four year budget which we will then revisit annually.
-This new approach will enable us to be more strategic in our planning and to modernise our approach to investment.
+We also forecast an estimated budget position for each of the following three years.
+This approach enables us to be more strategic in our planning, look forward and plan a longer term budget.
 To produce the budget, we consulted with local community and voluntary organisations, and residents and businesses.
-Because we took a longer term view, some of our budget proposals are not yet sufficiently developed to consult on specific details.
+Because we take a longer term view, some of our budget proposals are not yet sufficiently developed to consult on specific details.
 So in addition to the overall budget consultation we will also hold separate, more detailed, consultations on specific proposals during the four year period.

 Council funding explained

 Sometimes it may seem as though the council is spending large amounts of money on investments or buildings, whilst making cuts to important public services.
 However, behind the headlines, there are two different ways the council receives, and is allowed to spend, its money.

 Revenue funding - is money that we can only use for day-to-day spending like running services, staff costs and paying bills.
 The money is from council tax, business rates, fees we charge for services and money we make from our assets.
 It is revenue funding which is affected by government cuts.
 We aren't allowed to borrow money to fund day-to-day services.

 Capital funding – is money that we can only use to invest in long term projects or to buy assets which will generate income in the future (which we can then use as 'revenue' to deliver services to you).
 This capital money comes from specific grants and low interest loans.